How to reduce legal risk and reach more users

-What the ADA (Americans with Disabilities Act) is and How it Works
+What is ADA (Americans with Disabilities Act)?

 - Hotels